 - Guide 1: How to Remove Rotexy Android Trojan from Windows.

-- Guide 2: Get rid of Rotexy Android Trojan from Mac OS X.
+- Guide 2: Get rid of Rotexy Android Trojan on Mac OS X.

-- Guide 3: Remove Rotexy Android Trojan from Google Chrome.
+- Guide 3: Remove Rotexy Android Trojan in Google Chrome.

 - Guide 4: Erase Rotexy Android Trojan from Mozilla Firefox.